The Legal Consequences of Polygamy

 • Fraud, duress, and undue influence

 Because the facts supporting an annulment are typically sufficient to treat the parties as if they never married under the law, issues that arise from the legal duties of a spouse in divorce cases may not apply to annulment proceedings in certain situations.
 This is because establishing a legally valid marital relationship is required to trigger certain marital duties, such as the duty to pay child and spousal support.
+In cases involving polyandry, courts may also need to determine legal paternity and clarify which spouse, if any, has enforceable rights or obligations.

 However, in some cases, the parties may be entitled to forms of legal relief similar to those provided in divorce cases.
 Agreements between the “spouses” regarding certain marital duties might serve as a basis for legal action for certain remedies regarding contracts.
+This may apply even in polyandrous arrangements if the parties entered agreements relating to property, finances, or child responsibilities.

 Criminal Prohibitions on Polygamy